THE ROYAL COLLEGE OF RADIOLOGISTS

 - place a link on any website to any page, content or other part of the Site other than to the homepage of the Site in accordance with paragraph 10 of these Terms.

-3.1.1 ensure that: (i) you do not divulge any Access Links, Authorised I.P. (as defined in paragraph 6.2.4) or log-in details to any unauthorised user or third party, unless expressly authorised by us in writing; and (ii) any unauthorised disclosure or use of Access Links, log-in details or Authorised I.P.s is reported to us as soon as you/Users become aware of it; and in each case, where applicable, procure that Authorised Users do the same.
-For the avoidance of doubt, you will be responsible for any misuse of our Service or unauthorised disclosure of log-in details, Authorised I.P.s or Access Links by your Authorised Users.
+- 3.1.1 to ensure that: (i) you do not divulge any Authorised I.P. (as defined in paragraph 6.2.3), log-in details or any other access credentials or information to any unauthorised user or third party, unless expressly authorised by us in writing; and (ii) any unauthorised disclosure or use of log-in details or Authorised I.P.s is reported to us as soon as you/Users become aware of it; and in each case, where applicable, procure that Authorised Users do the same.
+For the avoidance of doubt, you will be responsible for any misuse of our Service or unauthorised disclosure of log-in details or Authorised I.P.s by your Authorised Users;

-3.1.2 use your best endeavours to ensure that Users access and use the content and the Service that we provide only in accordance with the permitted uses and restrictions of use set out in these Terms, details of which will be made available to you and Users upon accessing the Service, and in accordance with any other applicable provisions contained in these Terms;
+- 3.1.3 to ensure that Users access and use the content and the Service that we provide only in accordance with the permitted uses and restrictions of use set out in these Terms, details of which will be made available to you and Users upon accessing the Service, and in accordance with any other applicable provisions contained in these Terms.

-3.3 In the event of any unauthorised use of the Service, we may, at our discretion and without prejudice to any other remedy, suspend or terminate access by such method as we deem appropriate (e.g. by disabling one or more Access Links or access to Authorised I.P.s or User accounts).
+- 3.3 In the event of any unauthorised use of the Service, we may, at our discretion and without prejudice to any other remedy, suspend or terminate access by such method as we deem appropriate (e.g. by disabling access to Authorised I.P.s or User accounts).
 In the case of suspension, this will continue until we are satisfied that the unauthorised use will not recur.